-Quinoa's is gluten-free, making it a popular choice for people with Celiac disease.
-Quinoa joins the ranks of other gluten-free grains including rice, corn, buckwheat and millet.
+Quinoa's is gluten-free, making it a popular choice for people with celiac disease.

 Quinoa's low glycemic index value means it causes a gradual and steady rise and in blood sugar.
-Diets rich in low glycemic index foods have been associated with a lower risk of type 2 diabetes and breast cancer.
 Foods with a low glycemic index are also beneficial for blood glucose control in people with diabetes.

 Nutrient information per ½ cup (125 ml) cooked: